 Another brain region that is important for emotion processing is the ventral striatum.
 This brain region is responsible for processing rewards, which are things that make us feel good (Hariri 2015b, 114-117).
-When we perceive something rewarding in the environment, such as a piece of chocolate cake, signals from the ventral striatum are sent to areas of the brain responsible for movement (Hariri 2015b, 110-111).
-The result of this process is something called goal-directed behaviors-we move forward, grab a fork, and a take a big bite of the cake (Hariri 2015b, 110-111).
-Scientists believe that the ventral striatum also evolved to serve a survival function because it responds to things that are critical to the survival of our species, including food and sex (Hariri 2015b, 114-117).
-Over time, things that we associated with these basic survival needs, such as money or the face of a romantic partner, began to activate the ventral striatum as well (Hariri 2015b, 114-117).
-Scientists have found that most drugs of abuse, including alcohol, cocaine, marijuana, and nicotine, also activate the ventral striatum, which explains why they are so addictive (Hariri 2015b, 114).
-Just like the amygdala, the ventral striatum responds automatically to the environment (Hariri 2015b, 114-117).
+When we perceive something rewarding in the environment, such as a piece of chocolate cake, signals from the ventral striatum are sent to areas of the brain responsible for movement (110-111).
+The result of this process is something called goal-directed behavior-we move forward, grab a fork, and take a big bite of the cake (110-111).
+Scientists believe that the ventral striatum also evolved to serve a survival function because it responds to things that are critical to the survival of our species, including food and sex (114-117).
+Over time, things that humans associated with these basic survival needs, such as money or the face of a romantic partner, began to activate the ventral striatum as well (114-117).
+Scientists have found that most drugs of abuse, including alcohol, cocaine, marijuana, and nicotine, also activate the ventral striatum, which explains why they are so addictive (114).
+Just like the amygdala, the ventral striatum responds automatically to the environment (114-117).